Subaru Legacy years to avoid — most common problems

 The fifth generation of the Legacy got the much-needed exterior design update and it still looks quite modern even today.
 However, it’s one of the least sought-after generations so far, and the main focus is on the 2010 and 2011 model years.

-These model years faced a lot of critics from drivers regarding the engine cooling problem and transmission faults.
+These model years faced a lot of criticism from drivers regarding the engine cooling problem and transmission faults.
 On top of that, they received the most complaints among the fifth-gen models and there’s that coolant hose problem that many drivers didn’t know about before the official recall.

 Sixth-generation Subaru Legacy (2015 and 2018 model years)